 Another variation of this exercise is this one:

 All you need to do for this variation is to apply pressure slightly lower on the back of the neck.

 By applying pressure to the back of the neck this way, you can release all the tension out of the upper shoulders and this will really loosen you up and allow you to go to bed without stress in your neck and shoulders at all.

 Basically, you can use this device to work on all the segments in your neck, finding all the tight spots, and relieving stress little by little.
 I take one with me to the office daily and keep one in my nightstand drawer for use on my pillow at night.

 What I love about these exercises is they leave me with a great sense of calm and allow me to experience the best sleep ever.

 If you think about it, there’s a lot of stress that we hold in the chest and abdomen.
 Sometimes, you might even realize you haven’t breathed really deeply for a long time.
 Not a big breath.

 That’s tension and stress doing its work upon you.

-So, in these step two exercises, what we want to do is locate the longer leg on the tripod.
-We’re going to use longer leg of the device to put pressure on areas in the abdomen that work to promote sleep and reduce bodily stress, turning the “off switch” completely “on” in our body.
+So, in these step two exercises, what we want to do is to locate the longer leg on the tripod.
+We’re going to use the longer leg of the device to put pressure on areas in the abdomen that work to promote sleep and reduce bodily stress, turning the “off switch” completely “on” in our body.